 Your Diabetes Care Team

-How Often Should I See My Doctor if I Have Diabetes?
+How Often Should I See My Doctor?

-What Information Does My Doctor Need About My Diabetes?
+What Does My Doctor Need to Know?

-What Lab Tests Should I Have for Diabetes?
+What Lab Tests Should I Have?

 When you have diabetes, you should get regular lab tests:

 You may need thyroid and liver tests, too.